jacobr1227/double_seals/README.md

   - New Orange Seal: randomly enhances 1 or 2 random cards from your hand when discarded.
   - New Silver Seal: creates 1 or 2 Spectral cards when held in hand at end of round

-This mod also includes the necessary custom API file for this mod to work.
-This may change as balamod receives updates.
-Feel free to use this for your own seal mods!

 Requires [Balamod](https://github.com/UwUDev/balamod/) latest build & [center_hook.lua](https://github.com/nicholassam6425/balatro-mods/tree/main/balamod/apis)

 Use an older release (v2.0 or less) for older Balamod releases with the old mod format.

 ### Other Additions:
- - 3 new Spectral cards that add the new Seals:
+ - ~~3 new Spectral cards that add the new Seals:~~
-   - Blur doubles a seal, or adds a random one
+   - ~~Blur doubles a seal, or adds a random one~~
-   - Gleam and Mystic add Orange and Silver seals, respectively.
+   - ~~Gleam and Mystic add Orange and Silver seals, respectively.~~ The spectral cards are not currently available with the current codebase.
+They will be reintroduced later, however.

 ### Installation
 Drop the folders from the zip over in releases into %appdata%/Balatro for Windows, or ~/.local/share/Steam/steamapps/compatdata/2379780/pfx/drive_c/users/steamuser/AppData/Roaming/Balatro for Linux.